veeral-patel/true-positive/docs/work_with_cases/create_a_case.md

 sidebar_label: Create a Case
 ---

-## From the web console

-Click "Cases" in the top navigation menu.
+To create a case in the web console, click "Cases" in the top navigation menu.
 This will open a page listing all your cases.
 Then click "Create Case", which will open a modal like this:

 ![](https://storage.googleapis.com/tp_landing_page_videos/create_case_modal_uno.png)

 Now choose if you'd like to create a case from scratch or from an existing template.

-### From scratch
+## From scratch

 We suggest creating one-off cases from scratch.
 Simply provide a name, status, and priority for the case in the form above.

-### From a template
+## From a template

 For types of cases you encounter often, however, like phishing or commodity malware, you should [create case templates](/docs/administer/manage_templates) for them.